wyk9787/G-Compiler/README.md

 ### Testing
 `make test`

-If there is no error presents, that means all the inputs from `./test/test.in` are verified with expected output from `./test/expected.out`.

-Otherwise, you can find the error in `./test/diff.txt`
+If there are errors present, you can find the error in `./test/diff.txt`

 ### Cleaning
 `make clean`